5 Free Visual Schedule Templates (Plus How To Use Them)

 Daily Schedule

 Use this visual schedule to help a child move through their entire school day.
 Post the schedule in a place that’s accessible, like on the side of your whiteboard or on their desk.
-Then, model and teach the student how to move each image from “to do” to “all done” as you move through your day.
+Then, model and teach the student how to move each image from “to do” to “all done” as you move through the day.

 Tip: The images in the visual schedule should be of where the student should be rather than what they are presently doing.
 For example, an image of the carpet rather than of morning meeting.
 The focus is on helping the student know where to be and when throughout the day.